 Travelers offers the cheapest full coverage car insurance on average at $93 per month, according to our analysis.
 The average cost of full coverage car insurance is $108 per month.
-A full coverage policy from Travelers is 15% cheaper per month than the national average.
+The full coverage insurance rate from Travelers is 15% cheaper per month than the national average.

 The cheapest average full coverage car insurance rate comes from Travelers at $93 per month, according to our industry-wide analysis.